-If there is a change of CAN Coordinators, please notify Deb Ziegler, Director for Policy & Advocacy, at (703) 264-9406 or firstname.lastname@example.org, preferably prior to the new CAN Coordinator’s effective date.
-Please note: CEC will not change the name of the CAN Coordinator until written instruction to do so is received from the unit president.
-In addition, please present the name and contact information of the new CAN Coordinator and the name of the CAN Coordinator being replaced.
+If there is a change of CAN Coordinators, the unit president must notify firstname.lastname@example.org, preferably prior to the new CAN Coordinator’s effective date.
+Please inlcude the name and contact information of the new CAN Coordinator and the name of the CAN Coordinator being replaced.

 What are the responsibilities of a CAN Coordinator?

 As a leading advocate for students with disabilities and gifts and talents, a CAN Coordinator plays an integral role in advancing policy in federal agencies and federal/state governments.

 CAN Coordinators represent CEC members from their state, unit, or division and are responsible for effectively communicating CEC’s policy initiatives and building a strong grassroots network.

 - Regular communication with members in the network.